 As with other companies that utilize pay-for-performance based compensation elements, our focus on a pay-for-performance compensation model inherently presents certain risks as our executive officers and employees strive to achieve high levels of performance to build and expand our business.
 However, we recognize the need to strike a balance between pay-for-performance and calculated business risk taking, and believe that our compensation program, including the compensation opportunities for our executive officers, should not encourage inappropriate or excessive risk-taking.
-Several design features of our compensation program that reduce the likelihood of excessive risk-taking include the following:
+Several design features of our compensation program that we believe reduce the likelihood of excessive risk-taking include the following:

-- The compensation plan design provides a mix of base salary, short-term incentive compensation opportunity and equity compensation earned over multiple year periods. - The determination of the corporate performance rating under the annual bonus plan is based on the board of directors' assessment of our achievement of a diversified mix of development, research, organizational and financial objectives. - The achievement of any single annual corporate objective does not have a disproportionate impact on the aggregate annual bonus achievement. - Each employee's annual cash bonus is determined by a combination of the corporate performance rating and a subjective determination of individual performance. - The maximum payout levels for annual incentive bonuses are capped at 200% of each employee's annual target bonus. - All employees other than the Chief Executive Officer participate in the same annual cash bonus plan, and the Chief Executive Officer participates in a similar arrangement which is based on the board of directors' assessment of our performance and Mr. Robin's individual performance. - A substantial portion of each executive's compensation opportunity is in the form of long-term equity incentives, which help to further align the long-term interests of our executives with those of our stockholders.
+- The compensation plan design provides a mix of base salary, short-term incentive compensation opportunity and equity compensation earned over multiple year periods. - The determination of the corporate performance rating under the annual bonus plan is based on the board of directors' assessment of our achievement of a diversified mix of development, research, organizational and financial objectives. - The achievement of any single annual corporate objective does not have a disproportionate impact on the aggregate annual bonus achievement. - Each employee's annual cash bonus is determined by a combination of the corporate performance rating and a subjective determination of individual performance. - The maximum payout levels for annual incentive bonuses are capped at 200% of each employee's annual target bonus. - A substantial portion of each executive's compensation opportunity is in the form of long-term equity incentives, which help to further align the long-term interests of our executives with those of our stockholders. - All employees are subject to our security trading policy which prohibits trading in derivative securities (i.e. puts or calls), short selling, and any trading in the company's securities on margin.